ndestates/laravel-model-schema-checker/README.md

 ## 🚀 **Version 3.0 - Modular Architecture (In Development)**

-**Current Status: ~85% Complete** - Major architecture overhaul with comprehensive configuration system.
+**Current Status: ~90% Complete** - Major architecture overhaul with comprehensive configuration system and fixed PerformanceChecker.

 The v3.0 release transforms the previous monolithic architecture into a modular, maintainable system with extensive configuration options.